 I have always been a strong proponent of the environment, because this leads to the positive growth we want.
 This is turn makes a place that business wants to be.
 Not just minimum wage business that we have now, but business that provides good jobs that pay well.
-I fill my 2 recycle cans before I even fill half of my trash can.

 We must remember that demand comes from families and people, business is to supply that demand.
 The business community in Loveland needs to get on board with better funding of schools.